![]() |

 Tudor Gestures

-One aspect of Victoria's Arts and Crafts architectural tradition was about creating a reassuring continuity with the past, without trying to mimic it or copy its building practices.
-This was more complicated in the new world than it was in Europe, where traditions of local building dating from medieval times and even earlier were a living part of the built environment.
-Hubert Savage shared the local aspiration for a reassuring modicum of continuity, which was achieved by means of a smattering of details drawn from the Tudor-era (besides, Savage was an emigre British architect).
+One aspect of Victoria's Arts and Crafts architectural tradition was about creating continuity with the past, without trying to mimic it or copy its building practices.
+This was more complicated in the new world than in Europe, where traditions of local building dating from medieval times and earlier were living parts of the built environment.
+Hubert Savage shared the local aspiration to present a reassuring modicum of this continuity, achieved by means of a smattering of details drawn from the Tudor-era (also, Savage was an emigre British-trained architect).

 ![]() |